CNinnovation/basta2019mainz/README.md

-# bastamainz2019
+# BASTA!
+2019 in Mainz

-samples for the BASTA! conference in Mainz
+Code samples for the BASTA! conference in Mainz